 Emily Kitka

 “I am a professional ballet dancer for New York City Ballet and we perform six days a week making traditional educational schedules and formats impossible.
 The Pace experience differs because it is extremely interactive.
-I’m constantly in communication with my fellow classmates or my professor.”
+I was constantly in communication with my fellow classmates or my professor.”

 Curriculum